Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Acknowledgement

 \section{Acknowledgement}

 IAR acknowledges support from the Alexander von Humboldt Foundation.
 P. Thakur is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00457037).
+This work was supported (in part) by the Yonsei University Research Fund(Yonsei University Frontier Fellowship for Postdoctoral Researchers) of 2025.
 This research is supported by the National Research Council of Thailand (NRCT) : (Contact No. N41A670401).
 CP has received funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B39G680009].
 CP is supported by the Fundamental Fund 2569 of Khon Kaen University.